Mharbulous/Paginator/docs/stories/story-1.2.md

     * GIVEN the Paginator is displayed and the initial dimensions are noted.
     * WHEN the "-" icon button is clicked.
     * THEN the CSS variables `--pgntr-page-width-visual` and `--pgntr-page-height-visual` are decreased by 1% of their values prior to the click.
-    * AND the CSS variable `--pgntr-page-margin` is decreased by 1% of its value prior to the click.
+    * AND the CSS variable `--pgntr-page-inset` is decreased by 1% of its value prior to the click.
     * AND the visual representation of the `.pgntr-page-card` elements and their margins updates accordingly.
     * AND the dimension and margin display in the console updates to reflect the new dimensions and margin, formatted to two decimal places.
     * AND font sizes and other element sizes not controlled by these specific CSS variables remain unaffected.